Elena Urkizu

-Elena Urkizu Sáez (born January 29, 1975 in Guipúzcoa) is a former field hockey defender from Spain.
+Elena Urkizu Sáez (born 29 January 1975 in San Sebastián, Guipúzcoa) is a former field hockey defender from Spain.
 She represented her native country at two consecutive Olympic Games: in 1996 and 2000.
 At her last try she finished fourth with the Spanish national team, after a 2–0 loss in the bronze medal game against the Netherlands.
 Urkizu played club hockey for Real Sociedad.